LionsRoar.com’s digital editor Lilly Greenblatt looks at the bittersweet lessons of winter.

 Luckily, the winter weather invites us within, to both the warmth of our homes and ourselves.
 As we spend more time indoors, away from the abundance of snow, ice, and sharp wind, the natural world compels us to carve out time to nurture our mind and body.
 With the fresh start of the new year, this season gifts us the perfect opportunity to begin new rituals.
 We can choose to use this time to start a daily meditation practice, resolve to take part in more embodied mindfulness, or simply intend to take three conscious breaths each day.

-—Lilly Greenblatt, associate editor, LionsRoar.com
+—Lilly Greenblatt, digital editor, LionsRoar.com

 Yoga practitioner Alison Wearing discovers how to appreciate the moment, even in the great white north.

 Inhaling, I reach up, touch the tips of my mittens together.
 Exhaling, I pull a piece of the sky to my heart.
 Inhaling, I arch back into an invocation of flexibility, fearlessness, a willingness to bend toward what I cannot see.
 Exhaling, I bend forward to touch the earth.
 One boot flies out behind me and I push into postures of agility and strength, the sun warming my teeth as I smile.
 Snow crunches against my wrists.
 I lift and lunge, stand and reach, my hands gathering into prayer position and drawing down, slowly, to my heart.
 “Snowga,” my partner calls this new habit of mine: yoga in the snow.

 Often I burst out laughing, especially when images of people doing asanas on tropical beaches come to mind, yet I take this practice seriously.
 This practice of seeing the rightness in everything rather than zeroing in on what seems wrong.
 Of thanking the cold for charging me awake rather than wincing at the discomfort of it.
 Of admiring the beauty of snowflakes and storms.
 Of appreciating my own wondrous breath.